-- 32. The following information will be entered in the Client Information and Registration Tracking System (CIRTS) by AAA or CCE Lead Agency staff for all APS referrals: - Assessment information, which includes setting the referral date to the date the referral packet was received by the intake entity, the referral source set to
+- 33. The following information will be entered in CIRTS by AAA or CCE Lead Agency staff for all APS referrals: - Assessment information, which includes setting the referral date to the date the referral packet was received by the intake entity, the referral source set to

-- "abuse/neglect," and the risk level set as determined by Adult Protective Services (high, intermediate, or low); - Enrollment information; - If services are provided, care plan information; and - For high-risk referrals, the specific services provided within the first 72 hours after the individual was referred.
-(See #33 for information about how these services are to be recorded in CIRTS.)
+- "abuse/neglect," and the risk level set as determined by APS (high, intermediate, or low); - Enrollment information; - If services are provided, care plan information; and - For high-risk referrals, the specific services provided within the first 72 hours after the individual was referred.
+(See #34 for information about how these services are to be recorded in CIRTS.)